-By design, a self lubricating seal is used which will allow approximately 10% of the total oil capacity to pass onto the piston rod.
-The gradual process of oil loss does not affect the performance of the shock absorber during the service life.
+By design, a self lubricating seal is used to allow approximately 10% of the total oil capacity to pass onto the piston rod.
+The gradual process of oil loss does not affect performance of the shock absorber during service life.
 This process will be evident after a long period of service by an oil film on the body of the shock absorber.
-The appearance of a coating or film on the body or rod is completely normal, it is an indication the shock is functioning normally.
+Coating or film on the body or rod is indication the shock is functioning normally.

-Road holding, handling, balance and braking

-characteristics all can be contributed to the shock absorber.
+Road holding, handling, balance and braking characteristics all can be contributed to the shock absorber.
 The operating conditions for which the shock absorber must endure will determine the life span.
 However, since the only moving part is the piston rod, there are no springs, hinges or pins to wear out, get weak or deteriorate.